OpenEvalProject/evals/manuscripts/elife-92606/v1/manuscript.md

 **Figure 4.:** The colored lines or dots represent the estimated mean platelet counts.
 The colored shaded regions and whiskers indicate the corresponding 95% confidence intervals.
 Each row represents the effect of viremia on a specific day to platelet count from that day to day 10.
 No fitted trends are made for DENV-4 in LM day 7 since viremia was undetectable in almost all DENV-4 cases from day 7 onwards.
 The mean platelet counts are shown for age of 10 years, male sex, probable secondary infection, and using the one-step PCR.
 DENV, dengue virus; LM, landmark; PCR, polymerase chain reaction; U, under the limit of detection.

-## Effect of viremia on clinical outcomes
+### Effect of viremia on clinical outcomes

 Higher viremia levels increased the risk of severe dengue and plasma leakage for each of the serotypes (Figure 5).
 The effect of viremia on both endpoints decreased with later landmark day of viremia measurement, particularly for severe dengue (Appendix 7—table 1).
 However, these trends were not clear in the results obtained from the simple logistic regression models at each landmark time point (Appendix 7—figure 1).
 This trend remained consistent across subgroups of sex, age, and study (Appendix 7—figure 2).
 Furthermore, the results were consistent between the analyses with and without imputation (Appendix 7—figure 3).

 ![Figure 5.](https://cdn.elifesciences.org/articles/92606/elife-92606-fig5-v1.jpg)

-**Figure 5.:** A) severe dengue and (B) plasma leakage, according to viremia levels – results from the supermodel.The colored lines or dots represent the probability of the endpoints.
+**Figure 5.:** The colored lines or dots represent the probability of the endpoints.
 The colored shaded regions and whiskers indicate the corresponding 95% confidence intervals.
 Each column represents the effect of viremia on a specific day.
 No fitted trends are made for DENV-4 in LM day 7 since viremia was undetectable in almost all DENV-4 cases from day 7 onwards.
 Note that due to the limited number of severe dengue in primary infections (only 1 case in DENV-1) and plasma leakage in primary DENV-4 (see Appendix 4—table 1), the estimated probability of having these outcomes is nearly zero across all viremia levels within these subgroups.
 The probabilities are shown for age of 10 years, male sex, probable secondary infection, and from Study C. DENV, dengue virus, LM, landmark; PCR, polymerase chain reaction; U, under the limit of detection.

 The supermodel revealed that older individuals had a relatively lower risk of developing severe dengue, but the trend was not significant.
 Males exhibited a slightly higher risk of severe dengue compared to females.
 The effect of serotype on the two endpoints was dependent on immune status.
 Individuals with probable secondary infection had a higher risk of experiencing both endpoints compared to those with probable primary infection (Appendix 7—figure 4).